FrustratedGameDev/Papers/FinalReport/finalReport.md

 Since fun and engagement, can be very hard to define[cite] for varied environments it affects the development process greatly in games.
 When creating a game this is something that can change at any stage in creating the game and the stress relies on games developers to ensure that it exists.
 Fun and engagement is a high priority for the games industry as it is what encourages the revenue from product users.
-In general software developement, requirements can be flexible in the agile process[cite:creator of agile] and can be modified with iterative rollouts of a product.
+In general software developement, requirements can be flexible in the agile process [10] and can be modified with iterative rollouts of a product.
 The iterative development process in games varies as planned crunches are approached.

 Another example of how a dimension can vary across the development community is creativity.
 The creativity versus constructivism spectrum compares the value of fostering the natural ability to create art versus the ability to build upon what has already been done.